Alfredo García Green: Career

-Mayoralty

-Alfredo García Green served as mayor of Loreto from 1993 through 1996.
-He was one of the few Mexican Municipal presidents to avoid a major financial upheaval during office without getting any public debt (the only one in the Baja California Sur state during that term) and left the office to his successor without any financial trouble.
+Before entering politics, García Green owned an auto parts store.
+In 1993, he was elected the municipal president of Loreto and served his full three-year term.
+He was one of the few municipal presidents to avoid a major financial upheaval during office without getting any public debt (the only one in the state during that term) and left the office to his successor without any financial trouble.
 During his term, he applied innovation in public services in order to improve the city deficient services (waste collection, water supply, municipal taxes registration system, street cleaning, street pavement).
 He worked with the NGO "Grupo Ecologista Antares" in order to promote a national park in the Loreto area, which was finally created in July 1996 by presidential decree.
-He had problems with the public workers' union (which members worked for the then ruling Partido Revolucionario Institucional party) and with State Governor Guillermo Mercado Romero, who denied central government grants to the city of Loreto.
+He had problems with the public workers' union (which members worked for the then ruling Partido Revolucionario Institucional party) and with Governor of Baja California Sur, Guillermo Mercado Romero, who denied central government grants to the city of Loreto.

+From 1999 to 2002, García Green was the President of the Partido Acción Nacional State committee in Baja California Sur.
+He then served as the Chief in Baja California Sur of the Office of Housing Institute for the Workers (INFONAVIT) from 2002 to 2007.
+After that, he was the Chief of BMO, S.A.
+DE C.V. in Loreto.